-4. There are three comfortable couches to sit on; a variety of chairs (sizes and styles) as well.
+4. There are two comfortable couches to sit on; a variety of chairs (sizes and styles) as well.

 5. There is access to cups and water and lots of free tea! sometimes there is coffee and often some snacks are around for everyone.